NEWS :

 d

-This quarter, more than 871 carabaos of all ages were shipped to Manila for corned beef factories without the veterinary presence required by law.
-A carabao ended his life at the slaughterhouse of the city to the detriment of farmers and especially agriculture.
+This quarter, more than 1,081 carabaos were shipped without the presence of the veterinarians required by law to Manila for corned beef factories.
+Two carabaos ended their lives at the city slaughterhouse, to the detriment of farmers and, above all, agriculture.

 Our carabaos :

-The details of this project are attached to this letter
+You will find the details of this project attached to this letter.

 Our goats :